ene-h/Ken3S/src/site/notes/General stuff/Oki.md

 Cross Up MK, Close MP (and post mix ups)
 Cross Up MK, C.LK (And post mix ups if blocked)
 Cross Up MK, B+ MK xx Super (use this only if you condition them into blocking low by using C.LK a lot)
+### Stand fierce
+- Stand fierce > crouch strong (frametrap)
+- Delay, cancel into DP so it won't come out on hit or block, only on parry.
+Catches parry > button and parry > throw.
+You can mix up the DP strength if they start getting wise to it.